 Similar to two designs patented by William W. Hobé in 1944: D138,978 and D139,339

-A bouquet of sterling silver flowers, stems, and leaves are tied in a bow and accented with collet-set pink tourmaline, pale sapphire and peridot glass stones.
-This brooch, with its roll-over safety clasp, is another example of the fine hand-made 1940s sterling silver pieces Hobé is known for.
-I particularly love the vertical orientation of this piece.
-Scroll down to see two of this maker’s bracelets with a floral motif that coordinate well with this brooch.
+This jeweled brooch is a bouquet of sterling silver flowers, stems, and leaves.
+They are tied in a bow and accented with collet-set pink tourmaline, pale sapphire and peridot glass stones.
+This brooch, with its roll-over safety clasp, is another example of the fine hand-made 1940s jewelry Hobé is known for.
+I particularly love the size and vertical orientation of this jewel.